MarinkoBa/Hate-Speech-Classification/README.md

 ### Planning State:
 We have started with the downloading and processing of our data.

+#### Done:

+##### Twitter API
+- find Python library to work with Twitter API
+- create credentials on Twitter developer portal to use the API
+- become familiar to retrieve tweets by using library
+- program python modul to receive data from the API

+#### In Progress:

+##### Collect labeled data sets
+- find existing labeled data sets
+- check if data is useful
+- how can different data sets combined
+- program modul to read data sets (csv -files)
+- split data into training / test set

+We have so far checked the data set from our proposal, however since we have noticed (see diagram in Data Analysis Section) that a lot of tweets are missing we have decided to look for additional data sets.
+For now we will be using the labels hateful and not-hateful (binary classification) and we plan to divide it into sub-categories if we find enough data.

 ### Future Planning

-Hier noch timeline einfügen und sinnvolle Fristen

-#### Collect labeled data sets
+#### Collect labeled data sets (12/27/2020)
 - find existing labeled data sets
 - check if data is useful
 - how can different data sets combined
 - program modul to read data sets (csv -files)
 - split data into training / test set

-#### Twitter API
-- find Python library to work with Tiwtter API
-- create credentials on Twitter developer portal to use the API
-- become familiar to retrieve tweets by using library
-- program python modul to receive data from the API

-#### Preprocessing
+#### Preprocessing (01/04/2021)
 - program Python module to handle Preprocessing of tweets
 - non standard lexical tokens have to filtered out (e.g. emoticons, hastags etc.)
   - tweets often includes urls like "http://t.co/cOU2WQ5L4q" and links with @name to other users, which should be remeoved, to make the data simpler